 Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among emerging leaders in the land use planning field.

 "The Forum is a gathering of like-minded professionals discussing and brainstorming solutions to the pressing issues of our industry.
-It is an invaluable opportunity to have frank talk with your peers to exchange ideas, experiences and knowledge."Lincoln Lo Principal Malone Given Parsons Ltd.
+It is an invaluable opportunity to have frank talk with your peers to exchange ideas, experiences and knowledge."Lincoln Lo Principal Malone Given Parsons Ltd. Markham, ON

 "The Forum is incredibly unique, its focus on discussion provides for an unparalled opportunity to tap into the wealth of experience and knowledge held by our learned peers.
 The inclusion of various professional disciplines in the forum brings different perspectives to complex issues, which you may not typically consider in your daily practice.
-I am honoured to have been given the opportunity to participate."Kristie M. Jennings Associate Kagan Shastri LLP
+I am honoured to have been given the opportunity to participate."Kristie M. Jennings Associate Kagan Shastri LLP Toronto, ON

 The Forum on Land Use Planning – 3rd Generation is scheduled to take place from November 29 – 30, 2021, at Langdon Hall in Cambridge, Ontario.
 Please see our COVID-19 Precautions page for details on our commitment to safety.